ConnerTenn/SDFcad/README.md

 SDF3 Rotate(SDF3 object, float angle, vec3 axis);
 ```

-Each time an object is created, a new _SDF object is allocated and contained within an SDF object. _SDF objects are passed around by reference which minimizes the amount of times memory has to be allocated and freed.
-To enable this, each _SDF one keeps track of their reference count.
+All objects like spheres and boxes inherit from the _SDF class.
+This allows them to be referenced polymorphically from the SDF object containing it. _SDF objects are passed around by reference which minimizes the amount of times memory has to be allocated and freed.
+To accomplish this, each _SDF one keeps track of their reference count.
 When a SDF object obtains an _SDF object, it increments the reference counter.
 When it is destroyed, it decrements the reference counter.
 If the reference counter of an _SDF object reaches zero, it is freed.

 ```C++
 //Handles reference tracking and automatic freeing